DataDog/documentation/content/en/continuous_integration/pipelines/custom_commands.md

 Custom commands work with the following CI providers:

 - GitHub.com (SaaS) with datadog-ci CLI >= 2.40.
-For sending custom commands in Github Actions [see section below](#trace-a-command-in-github-actions)
+For sending custom commands in GitHub Actions [see section below](#trace-a-command-in-github-actions)
 - GitLab (SaaS or self-hosted >= 14.1) with datadog-ci CLI >= 2.40.
 - Jenkins with the Datadog plugin >= v3.2.0
 - CircleCI